 - data contained in files located in your device’s storage space;

 - data contained on the biodata page of a passport; and

 - personal relocation benefits.

-Under the California Consumer Privacy Act (the “CCPA”), the specific Personal Data points listed above is organized into distinct categories.
-For clarity, we process Personal Data that falls under the following CCPA categories: Identifiers, California Customer Records Personal Information Categories, Protected Classification Characteristics Under California or Federal Law, Professional or Employment Related Information, and Nonpublic Education Information.
+Under the California Consumer Privacy Act (the “CCPA”), the specific Personal Data points listed above are organized into distinct categories.
+For clarity, we process Personal Data that falls under the following CCPA categories: Identifiers, California Customer Records Personal Information Categories, Protected Classification Characteristics Under California or Federal Law, Professional or Employment Related Information, Nonpublic Education Information, Internet or Other Electronic Network Activity information, and Visual Information.

 With respect to our Professional Services and the Website, we may also process:

 - web analytics data; and

 - any other type of data, as submitted in the data subject’s sole discretion via email.